 Legal proceedings and claims, whether with or without merit, and associated internal investigations, may be time-consuming and expensive to prosecute, defend or conduct; divert management's attention and other Applied resources; inhibit Applied's ability to sell its products; result in adverse judgments for damages, injunctive relief, penalties and fines; and negatively affect Applied's business.
 There can be no assurance regarding the outcome of current or future legal proceedings, claims or investigations.

-The failure to successfully implement and conduct outsourcing activities and other operational initiatives could adversely affect results of operations.
+The failure to successfully implement enterprise resource planning and other information systems changes could adversely impact Applied's business and results of operations.